awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cost_Category/_index.md

 - The lab should take approximately 60 minutes to complete, except the time for cost allocation tags and cost categories to be shown.

 {{% notice note %}}
-**Note** - This lab uses cost allocation tags page under AWS Billing Console that can take upto 72 hours for tags to activate and complete all steps of lab.
+**Note** - This lab uses Cost allocation tags and Cost categories features under AWS Billing Console that can take up to 72 hours to complete all steps.
 {{% /notice %}}

 ## Steps: